Josuto/monguito/README.md

 ## Basic CRUD Operations

-To explain these, let's have a look to `Repository`, the generic interface that `MongooseRepository` implements:
+To explain these, let's have a look to `Repository`, the generic interface that `MongooseRepository` implements.
+Keep in mind that the current semantics for these operations are those provided at `MongooseRepository`.
+If you want any of these operations to behave differently then you must override it at your custom repository implementation.

 ```typescript
 export interface Repository<T extends Entity> {